 Using external services through internal load balancing

 To access external services from an app that runs in GKE, you use internal or external name services so that the app can discover the service endpoint.
-For an explanation of three ways to configure name services, see Connecting from inside a cluster to external services.

 If the external service runs on Compute Engine instances, you might want to use internal load balancing to make the external service redundant and scalable.
 The following diagram illustrates this approach.